Published: Dec. 22, 2008

 The robot has greater range-of-motion than a human's hands and the camera allows the doctor to zoom in much closer than the human eye could see.

 At Duke, we use the da Vinci Surgical System from Intuitive Surgical.
-We have two robots at Duke University Hospital and one each at Durham Regional Hospital and Duke Raleigh Hospital.
+We have two robots at Duke University Hospital and one each at Duke Regional Hospital and Duke Raleigh Hospital.
 (Learn more about the da Vinci system at davincisurgery.com.)

 We got our first robot in 2002 and hundreds of patients have come here from around the state and the country to have robotic surgeries.
 Today Duke doctors have the most experience in North Carolina in robotic prostatectomies and the most experience in the world in robotic sacrocolpopexy (the procedure to repair pelvic prolapse).